-Cancun: An Unusual Surfing Destination to Explore this Summer
+Cancun: An Unusual Surfing Destination

 The go-to resource for planning your surf camps.
 Find all you need to know about the top destinations and take your surfing to new heights.

 First of all, if you think the sea in Cancun is as flat as a board because that is how it looks like in those postcards and magazine covers… Well, let me tell you that there are a few spots where things are very different, especially during the hurricane season, between June and November.

 Cancun sure sounds like a weird destination to go surfing in Mexico, especially when this amazing country has spots like Puerto Escondido and Baja California.
 However, this coastal city has a lot to offer to surfers that makes it worth exploring this summer.